You have the option to buy heat transfer sheets or rolls in different widths and lengths.

 Pros of Using Heat Transfer Vinyl

-It is more durable (can be washed many times) and lasts a lot longer when used on canvas, wood, ceramic etc.
+It is more durable and lasts a lot longer when used on canvas, wood, ceramic etc.

-It is more fun to do heat transfers, especially with a heat press!
+It is more fun doing heat transfers, especially with a heat press!

 Pros of Using Adhesive Vinyl

-Likely to be cheaper than using HTV as you don’t need to buy a heat press.
+Likely to be cheaper than using HTV as you need less equipments

 Apply adhesive vinyl to awkwardly shaped surfaces, like wine glasses.
 You can’t do this with a heat press!